jschuh23/JavaScript-Mini-Projects/README.md

 - [The Web Developer Bootcamp](https://www.udemy.com/course/the-web-developer-bootcamp/)
 - [The Complete 2021 Web Development Bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp/)

-The course projects consisted of basic HTML code, along with the JavaScript code.
+Most of the course projects did not include HTML code or CSS styles.
+Instead, the projects were either written exercises within the lesson, performed within the `console-log` or were code-alongs.
 I plan to expand on this by:
-- Enhancing the HTML code
+- Inserting HTML code
 - Inserting CSS styles
-- Adding custom features
+- Adding custom features within the JS code

-Please read each projects `README.md` file, located in the individual project folders, to learn what I adjusted.
+Please read each projects `README.md` file, located in the individual project folders, to learn the focus of the project and what I adjusted.